Rialto, California

 Rialto is a city in San Bernardino County, California, United States, 56 miles east of Los Angeles, near the Cajon Pass, Interstate 15, Interstate 10, State Route 210 and Metrolink routes.

-Its population was 104,026 as of the 2020 Census, up from 99,171 at the 2010 Census.
+Its population was 104,026 as of the 2020 census, up from 99,171 at the 2010 census.
 Its population and economic activity have grown rapidly in recent years due to the building of major distribution centers in the region.

-The U.S. Army Rialto Ammunition Storage point was used during World War II to support operations in the Pacific theater.

-Rialto is home to major regional distribution centers: Staples Inc., which serves stores across the entire West Coast of the United States, Amazon (company), Under Armour, Medline Industries, Niagara Bottling, Monster Energy and Target in the northern region of the city, in the Las Colinas community.
+Rialto is home to major regional distribution centers: Staples Inc., which serves stores across the entire West Coast of the United States, Amazon, Under Armour, Medline Industries, Niagara Bottling, Monster Energy and Target in the northern region of the city, in the Las Colinas community.
 One of the United States' largest fireworks companies, Pyro Spectaculars, is also headquartered in Rialto.

 History

 Ancient artifacts discovered by archaeologists suggest that what is now the city of Rialto was settled prior to 1500.
 Such artifacts, now found at the Rialto Historical Society, indicate that the Serrano Indians lived in the Rialto area between 1500 and 1800 AD.

 An adobe building from the early 19th century, which has been used for many purposes over the years, is the oldest building still standing in Rialto and stands restored near Bud Bender Park, formerly known as "Lilac Park" on Second Street and Riverside Avenue.

 In 1842, the Lugo family was granted the Rancho San Bernardino—a holding of 37,700 acres—which encompassed Rialto.
 In 1851, the Mountain Family purchased part of the Lugo family's Rancho San Bernardino, and claimed several other portions of the ranch which later became known as Rialto.
 This claim was later amended by the United States Government, permitting them a smaller fraction of the initial purchase.

 In 1887 a railroad connector line was built between San Bernardino and Pasadena by the Santa Fe Railroad.
 Along the line, townsites were located every 2600 yd [mile and a half] and by the fall of that year over 25 new towns were being built.
 This same year the Semitropic Land and Water Company was formed to organize the purchase and selling of real estate, water, and water rights and privileges.
 A Methodist colony developed which was named after the Rialto Bridge in Venice, Italy, considered a central meeting place for Venetians.

 In the fall of 1888, the first school was built and Brooke School District was formed.
 Records show that up until 1920, the Brooke School District was in continuous operation, except for a very short time in 1888.
 The prominent Rialto Trapp family bought the first school house in 1921, remodeled the building, and members of the family resided in it until it was destroyed by fire.
 The Rialto School District (today Rialto Unified School District), was formed in 1891.
 The staff consisted of two teachers and a principal with separate play areas for the boys and girls.